 The Beagle has a gentle manner.
-Some may even say a Beagle never meets anyone it doesn't like.
-In fact, it gets along well with kids and other animals
+Some may even say these dogs never meets anyone they doesn't like.
+In fact, they get along well with kids and other animals

-Being that it is a hound, the Beagle will howl and bark quite frequently.
+Being that it is a hound, Beagles will howl and bark quite frequently.

 IDEAL LIVING SITUATION

 The Beagle will fare well in the country or city, though it thrives when it has access to areas it can roam around.

 The following conditions are commonly seen in Beagles: